Books-Open/take-home-challenge/README.md

 # Take-Home Challenge: Appointment Booking System

 ## Objective
 Build a simple appointment booking system with both back-end and front-end components.
-The system should allow users to select an available date and time slot, enter their information, and confirm an appointment.
+The system should allow users to select a date and time slot, enter their information, and confirm an appointment.
 Upon confirmation, an email should be sent to the client.

 ## Requirements

 ### Back-End
--  **API**: Can be built using either NestJS for a standalone service or Next.js to aggregate both front-end and back-end logic.
+-   **API**: Must be built using NestJS.
 -   **Endpoints**:
-  - `GET /available-dates`: Returns a list of available dates.
-  - `GET /available-times?date={date}`: Returns a list of available time slots for the selected date.
   - `POST /appointments`: Creates a new appointment with the client’s information.

 ### Front-End
--  **Calendar Page**:
-  - Display available dates fetched from the `GET /available-dates` endpoint.
-  - Allow the user to select a date.
-  - Fetch and display available time slots for the selected date using the `GET /available-times?date={date}` endpoint.
 -   **Appointment Form**:
+  - Allow the user to select a date and time slot.
   - Collect basic information from the client (first name, last name, email address, phone number).
   - Send a request to the `POST /appointments` endpoint to create the appointment.
 -   **Confirmation Page**:
   - Display the details of the confirmed appointment.
   - Ensure an email is sent to the client confirming the appointment.

 ## Instructions

 1. **Back-End**:
-   - Implement the API endpoints as described above.
+   - Implement the `POST /appointments` endpoint as described above.
    - Ensure the API is capable of handling the required operations.

 2. **Front-End**:
-   - Create a calendar page to display available dates and time slots.
    - Implement the appointment form to collect client information and confirm the appointment.
    - Display a confirmation page with the appointment details.